 Torn by decades of terrorist activity and civil conflict, there is hardly a trace of that recent history now as visitors flock to Ireland with visions of rolling emerald hills, lush countryside steeped in myth and tradition, country pubs filled with Guinness and friendly locals blessed with the gift of the gab, and they are rarely disappointed.

-Visitors to Ireland, as in the rest of the UK, will have very little trouble in settling into the culture.
+Most visitors to Ireland, as in the rest of the UK, will have very little trouble in settling into the culture.
 The UK as a whole is extremely welcoming of all visitors and has a diverse, multicultural population, and this is particularly true in the land of ‘a hundred thousand welcomes’, especially if you aren’t too slow with getting your round in at the pub!

 On a practical level Ireland is split into two, with Northern Ireland belonging to the UK and the Republic of Ireland deeply in the European Union.
 This doesn’t really hold too many practical problems for the average visitor, just be aware that the currency will change across the border and if you are travelling throughout north and south it is probably a good idea to have both currencies on you.

 Citizens of other countries must apply for the relevant visa dependant on whether they intend to be a general visitor, family visitor, business visitor or any other relevant category.

 There are no specific immunisations needed to visit Ireland.
 Reciprocal healthcare arrangements between the whole of the UK and many countries throughout the world allow for free or at least subsidised treatment.
 The Republic has a separate NHS system to the UK but runs under the same principles.
 Everyone will get free care at the point of delivery via the NHS, but it is still essential that you have valid and comprehensive health insurance and an EHIC card if you are from the EU.
 One issue with healthcare in Ireland is abortion however, with deep seated religious dogma often at odds with the medical practice.